 The Washington Business Journal Recognizes Emmes in Two "Top Company" Lists

-The Emmes Corporation today announced that it was named one of the largest women-owned businesses in the Washington metropolitan area by the Washington Business Journal.
-Emmes was ranked the sixth largest women-owned business in the Washington region, up from number seven last year.
+The Emmes Corporation today announced that it was named one of the top women-owned businesses in the Washington metropolitan area by the Washington Business Journal.
+The company was ranked as the seventh largest women-owned business in the Washington region, up from number eight last year.

 Emmes was also included as one of the Washington Business Journal’s Top 100 private companies in September.
 Last year’s revenues were $90 million, and the company now has more than 600 employees.